Juul/youtube-stream-and-download/README.md

 # Setup

-First install [youtube-dl](https://youtube-dl.org/) and of course mplayer.
+First install mplayer, [youtube-dl](https://youtube-dl.org/) and ffmpeg.

 Put `yw` and `yd` in your PATH and make them executable.